Photovoltaic system performance: Performance monitoring

-A number of technical solutions exist to provide performance monitoring for solar photovoltaic installations, differing according to data quality, compatibility with irradiance sensors as well as pricing.
 In general, monitoring solutions can be classified to inverter manufacturer-provided logger and monitoring software solutions, independent data-logger solutions with custom software and finally agnostic monitoring software-only solutions compatible with different inverters and data-loggers.

 Monitoring solutions by inverter manufacturers

 Dedicated performance monitoring systems are available from a number of vendors.
 For solar PV systems that use microinverters (panel-level DC to AC conversion), module power data is automatically provided.
 Some systems allow setting performance alerts that trigger phone/email/text warnings when limits are reached.
 These solutions provide data for the system owner and/or the installer.
 Installers are able to remotely monitor multiple installations, and see at-a-glance the status of their entire installed base.
 All the major inverter manufacturers provide a data acquisition unit - whether a data logger or a direct means of communication with the portal.

 These solutions have the advantage of providing of a maximum information from the inverter and of supplying it on a local display or transmitting it on the internet, in particular alerts from the inverter itself (temperature overload, loss of connection with a network, etc.).

 Some of those monitoring solutions are: